foodoasisla/backend/CONTRIBUTING.md

 After you save the file type `source ~/.bashrc`

+You need to create a virtualenv with Python 3.

+Type `which python3` in your terminal.
+You will probably see something like this /Library/Frameworks/Python.framework/Versions/3.5/bin/python3.
+This is the location of your Python 3 interpreter.

-run `mkvirtualenv temp` where "temp" is the name of the virtualenv you want to use.
+run `mkvirtualenv --python=<location of your Python 3 interpreter> temp` where "temp" is the name of the virtualenv you want to use.

+Your virtualenv will be activated after this step.

 A list of other virtualenvwrapper commands is located [here](http://virtualenvwrapper.readthedocs.io/en/latest/install.html).

-##Postgres - Mac
+## Postgres - Mac

 Install Postgress from [here](http://postgresapp.com/)